-The Council provides a full range of development opportunities for Members and the Senior Management Team, who undertake Performance Development Reviews, and for 2009/10 and 2010/11 have undertaken 360° appraisals and attended the corporate Leadership and Management Development programme.
+The Council provides a full range of development opportunities for Members.
+Over the last 2 years, senior, middle and front line managers have all attended and taken part in the corporate Leadership and Management Development programme.

 Training records are kept for each individual Member, with evaluation taking place on Member development courses.
 This enables Members to identify and address their own development needs and is supported by documentation such as the Members' IT Protocol and the Planning Code of Good Practice, along with the Members' Code of Conduct, which enables Members to clearly identify their roles and responsibilities.